 How to practice this: Carve out time to be alone and make your recording.
 Write down some questions in advance and interview yourself.
 Try this once a week—with the same questions if you like—and see how crisp and clear your pronunciation gets over time.

 21. Create a realistic study plan

-In practice: In addition to a study plan, hold a weekly review of how you’re progressing, check how you’re doing against your plan and if it’s not working for you, figure out why.
+How to practice this: Hold a weekly review of how you’re progressing.
+Check how you’re doing against your study plan and if it’s not working for you, figure out why.
 Is your plan too time consuming, difficult or boring?

 23. Play Scrabble and bingo in Spanish to test your learning